qlik-oss/core-website/docs/services/qix-engine/access-control.md

 ## Adding existing apps

-By adding an existing app (qvf) to the engine running access control, you first have to import that app using engines api.
+If you want to add an existing app (qvf) to an engine running access control, you will have to import the app.
-This has to be done because the access control feature expects the app to follow a specific file structure.
+This is done using engines REST API.
-This structure is created when importing an app.
+The access control feature expects the app to follow a specific file structure, which is created when an app is being imported.

 ### Example